 We encourage nurses, midwives and nursing associates to engage with us and give us their account of what happened.
 This includes any information about context, and any reflective work or learning they’ve carried out.

 We sometimes find this information out as part of our investigation.
 For example, if a nurse, midwife or nursing associate has provided information to their employer as part of a local investigation.

-If this information makes it clear that the nurse, midwife or nursing associate materially disputes the factual allegations, then a hearing might be necessary to explore this aspect of their case with relevant witnesses.
+If this information makes it clear that the nurse, midwife or nursing associate materially disputes the allegationsor facts relating to the allegations (such as the context in which the incident occurred), then a hearing might be necessary to explore this aspect of their case with relevant witnesses.